Pick a device with the best phone battery life, and you'll never need to worry about having to find a place to recharge your handset ever again.

 After a year in the top spot as the device with the best phone battery life, the Moto G7 Power slips down to second place.
 Still, that’s a pretty lofty position, considering it’s one of three phones that we’ve tested in the past two years to feature more than 15 hours of battery life — and two of them come from Motorola.

 Considering that the Moto G Power features newer specs and multiple cameras, it’s hard to get as excited about last year’s Moto G7 Power, unless you can find that older phone at a significant discount from its original $249 price.
 T-Mobile has marked the phone down to $200 as of this writing, and you can get the G7 Power for less than $200 at Verizon-owned Visible.

 3. Asus ZenFone 6 (15:01)

-The camera on the Asus ZenFone 6 grabs all the attention — it swivels around so that the same lenses pull off double-duty as both the front and rear cameras — but to us, this phone's endurance is the real story.
+The camera on last year's Asus ZenFone 6 grabs all the attention — it swivels around so that the same lenses pull off double-duty as both the front and rear cameras — but to us, this phone's endurance is the real story.

 Read our full Asus ZenFone 6 review.

 4. Samsung Galaxy A20 (13:46)

 It may not have the flash and features of Samsung's more premium handsets, but if you're looking for the best phone battery life at a cheap price, the Galaxy A20 delivers.
 The phone lasted more than 13.5 hours on our battery test, thanks to a massive 4,000 mAh battery.

 Charge times are respectable, too, as the A20 delivers 15-watt charging that can get a drained battery up to 30% after half-an-hour of charging.
 You'll make some sacrifices for the A20's $239 price tag, but you'll get lots of battery life in return.